 B.S., 2003, Edmund A. Walsh School of Foreign Service, Georgetown University

-Ruth is a Faculty Fellow at the Center for Cultural Sociology at Yale University, a core faculty member of the UConn Humanities Institute’s Public Discourse Project, and, during 2015-2016, a Public Discourse Project Faculty Fellow.
-During 2014-2015, she was an American Fellow of AAUW.
+Ruth is a Faculty Fellow at the Center for Cultural Sociology at Yale University and a core faculty member of the UConn Humanities Institute’s Humility and Conviction in Public Life Project.
+During 2015-2016, she was a Public Discourse Project Faculty Fellow, and during 2014-2015, an American Fellow of AAUW.
 She is also a member of the Editorial Board of The Immanent Frame, a digital forum on secularism, religion and the public sphere published by the Social Science Research Council’s program on Religion and the Public Sphere, for which she previously served as a consultant.